-Jacob von Melle, the preacher who transcribed the text from the old painting in 1701, was more than qualified for the job.
+Jacob von Melle (1659-1743), the vicar who transcribed the text from the old painting in 1701, was more than qualified for the job.

 |